Seven Ways Businesses and Communities Can Counter "Showrooming"

 By Jeff Milchen and Casey Woods

-Click here for alternate versions of graphic.
+Click for alternate versions and many

 1. Turn apples into oranges.
 Mass-produced items are easy to compare and are fodder for intense price competition, so try to carry more distinctive products tailored to your customer base and offer personal services that aren't as vulnerable to showrooming.
 Locally-made products help differentiate your business from your competition, too.